uuware/icons-font-customization/README.md

 ```
 <br>

-If all good, you'll get results at output folder, open sample.html to confirm the results or include the icon-style.css in your html to use those icons font.<br>
+If all good, you'll get results in the output folder.
+To verify the output, open sample.html or include the icon-style.css in your html to use those icons font.<br>

 # How to choose your icons and get it in configuration code
 ## 1, Open [See all icons](https://uuware.github.io/icons-font-customization/dist/), then you can view all icons.<br>
-  You can change color, background color, size for icons.
+  You can customize the icons by changing their color, background color and size.
 Also you can search and click them to choose or cache selected states.<br>
   Click button "Populate Configuration" to output configuration code.<br>
 ## 2, Paste the configuration code to file "icons-font.config.js".<br>
 In Approach 2 you can run command `icons-font-command --copyconfig` to copy default "icons-font.config.js" to your current folder(where you are running this command), otherwise you need to copy if from root of `icons-font-command`.<br>
-As a sample, the final structure should be (Don't use this sample but copy original "icons-font.config.js" please):<br>
+The final structure should look like the example below.
+However, please don't use this sample; copy the original "icons-font.config.js" instead:<br>
 ```javascript
 module.exports = {
   fontName: 'i-font',